carlos-molina/TECOmate/README.md

 smart contracts running independent on and off blockchain components will become common practice in the near future.

+## Motivation and potential applications
+There is a large range of potential applications of an hybrid architecture like this.
+Its salient feature is the off-blockchain enforcing capability that the Contract Compliance Checker can provide.
+For example, the off-blockchain contract compliance checker can be used for offering several off-blockchain services to on--blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of polices and regulations.
+Basically, the Contract Compliance Checker can act as a contract-aware bridge between the on--blockchain and off-blockchain worlds.
+It can send data and events to on--blockchain smart contracts only when some conditions hold.
+Complementary, it can receive data and events from on--blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.

 ## Example of a smart contract
 Let us use the following business contract agreed upon between a buyer and a seller of personal data and